 Sudocrem has been mum’s simple effective ally for over 80 years.
 We’re the very best at helping to soothe sore skin and treat nappy rash.

-Sudocrem is clinically proven to soothe and protect your baby’s delicate skin and works in three simple ways.
-First it contains an emollient that soothes sore.
-Second it’s cooling properties help ease pain and irritation.
+Sudocrem is clinically proven to soothe and heal your baby’s delicate skin and works in three simple ways.
+First it contains an emollient that soothes sore or inflamed skin.
+Second it works as a mild, local anaesthetic to help ease pain and irritation.
 Finally, a water-repellent base forms a protective barrier, helping to stop any irritants (urine and faeces) coming into contact with the skin.

 Cuts, grazes and minor burns

-Sudocrem is a gentle, yet effective cream, it reduces the risk of infection and helps to soothe discomfort.
-It also helps form a protective barrier over the vulnerable area.
+Sudocrem is a gentle yet effective cream, it reduces the risk of infection and contains a mild local anaesthetic to soothe discomfort.
+It also helps wounds to heal by forming a protective barrier over the vulnerable area.